 While luxury vacations will easily have you spending hundreds of US dollars per day or even over $1000 US dollars per day.

 How to Get Around

-Airplanes are the fastest way to travel around the country, but they aren’t the safest.
-Lao Airlines is the biggest provider and they can have affordable flights with a one-way ticket costing about $100 US dollars.
+Airplanes are the fastest way to travel around the country; however, they aren’t the safest.
+Lao Airlines is the biggest provider, and they can have affordable flights with a one-way ticket costing about $100 US dollars.
 While the airlines have gotten safer as of late, many people still choose to find other methods of travel.

 Local buses are the best way to travel, but they are very slow.
-But for travelers on a strict budget, tickets can cost as little as $11 US dollars for shorter rides.
-Overnight buses are also affordable with tickets costing about $16-$23 US dollars.
+For travelers on a strict budget, tickets can cost as little as $11 US dollars for shorter rides.
+Overnight buses are also affordable, with tickets costing about $16-$23 US dollars.
 The shortest rides will cost about $5 US dollars.

 Some travelers choose to see the country by hiring a private car but be aware that this is the most expensive way to travel.
 Most private drivers will cost about $100 US dollars per day and even more if you are going to travel for longer distances.

 When you’re traveling around cities or small areas, tuk-tuks are a great option that are about $4-$6 US dollars per ride.
 Tuk-tuks can help you experience the city in a new way and a fun way to travel.